-White-Labeled SendGrid Email Templates for Customer Notifications
+SendGrid White-Labeled Email Templates For Customer Notifications

 Route4Me’s Customer Alerting and Notifications Module is designed to help you raise your customers’ satisfaction, automate the process of notifying your customers about the status of their orders, and more.
-Depending on your particular business model or specific business requirements, you may need to customize the way your email notifications look and how your customers interact with them.
-For example, you may want to use your company logo, attach a link to your website, add a button for a customer survey, etc.
+Depending on your particular business model or specific business requirements, you may need to customize the way your Email notifications look and how your customers interact with them.
+For example, you may want to use your company logo, attach a link to your website, add a button for a customer survey, etc. To make sure your notifications are sent in accordance with your unique business concept, Route4Me allows you to add white-labeled designs and functionalities to your Email notifications using SendGrid templates.
+In addition to custom styling, you can also use Route4Me’s placeholders that allow you to automatically attach various routing, customer, and order data to your notifications.
+Using white-labeled SendGrid Email templates is as easy as adding your SendGrid API key and the preferred Template ID to your Route4Me Notifications Module.

-Checklist for Setting Up and Using SendGrid Templates
+Checklist For Setting Up And Using SendGrid Templates

-2. Log into your SendGrid account.
+• Log into your SendGrid account.

-3. Create a new SendGrid Dynamic Template.
+• Create a new SendGrid Dynamic Template.

-5. Create a new SendGrid API Key specifically for your Route4Me Notifications.
+• Create a new SendGrid API Key specifically for your Route4Me Notifications.

-6. Go through the Sender Authentication process (Single Sender Verification and Domain Authentication).
+• Go through the Sender Authentication process (Single Sender Verification and Domain Authentication).

-8. Copy the preferred API Key from your SendGrid account and insert it into the corresponding field in your Route4Me Notifications Module.
+• Copy the preferred API Key from your SendGrid account and insert it into the corresponding field in your Route4Me Notifications Module.

-How to Create a New SendGrid Dynamic Email Template
+Create A New SendGrid Dynamic Email Template

 To create a new SendGrid Dynamic Email Template, first, go to Email API from the navigation menu and then select Dynamic Templates from the list.
-Next, click on the Create a Dynamic Template button to create a new template.
+Next, click the “Create a Dynamic Template” button to create a new template.

 In the Email API section, you can create a new Dynamic Template for your SendGrid account.